How Do I Sell My Engineering Business?

-Finding an engineering business broker online to help you sell your business is a great idea.
+Finding an engineering business broker to help you sell your business is the best plan.
 Synergy Business Brokers is a brokerage company with over fifteen years' experience finding motivated buyers for engineering businesses.
-We have built up relationships with business owners buying and selling engineering businesses.
-We maintain your confidentiality and have specific knowledge of the engineering field and know how to find the right buyers for your engineering business.
-We have potential buyers for Civil Engineering firms, Mechanical Engineering companies, Environmental Engineering businesses, Electrical Engineers, Chemical Engineering, and more.
+We have built up relationships with engineering business owners that are interested in buying and selling engineering businesses.
+We maintain your confidentiality and have specific knowledge of the engineering field.
+We know how to find the right buyers for your engineering business.

 Below are some Engineering & Surveying businesses that we have sold:

 Engineering Business in Bergen County, NJ (AAES Engineering, Inc.)

-The majority owner of this business was in his 60's and ready to transition into retirement and the minority partner was 50.
+The majority owner of this business was in his 60's and ready to transition into retirement, and the minority partner was 50.
 They agreed that the best way to move forward entailed identifying a buyer who would retain the services of the minority partner.
 We were able to introduce several potential buyers who could agree to this stipulation and, as a result, received multiple offers on the business.
-The best offer came from a large construction company with multiple offices that wanted to expand their capacity by providing engineering services.
+The best offer came from a large construction company with numerous offices that wanted to expand its capacity by providing engineering services.
 The buyers provided an employment agreement for the minority partner with terms that satisfied all parties.

 Civil Engineering Business in Suffolk County (Savik & Murray LLP)